 Simply visit the online sign up page here.

 What are the benefits of using the Charter in our school?

 Schools who take school swimming seriously and sign up to the Charter can look forward to a measurable uplift in their attainment levels.
 Charter schools will benefit from:

-1. A guarantee that if they deliver the ASA’s recommendations they will be complying with the national curriculum requirements
+1. A guarantee that if they deliver our recommendations they will be complying with the national curriculum requirements

 2. Being able to show parents and the community that the school is taking action to improve school swimming